-Bricks-and-mortar business can be tough – but there’s also some fantastic advantages that might not work for online businesses, particularly in light of recent pressures on the postal system.
-If you have an actual storefront, you have the advantage that your customers can find instant gratification and leave with your products in-hand, instead of waiting days or weeks for delivery and worrying about whether that outfit or gift will arrive in time.
+Bricks-and-mortar business can be tough – but there are also some fantastic advantages that might not work for online businesses, particularly in light of recent pressures on the postal system.
+If you have an actual storefront, you can offer customers instant gratification as they leave with products in-hand, instead of waiting days or weeks for delivery and worrying about whether that outfit or gift will arrive in time (or fit!)

 Here are some quick tips to help you level the playing field with your online competitors.

 1. Make an impression

-Your window display could be the very first impression your customers will have of your brand – and you know the old saying about never getting a second chance to make a first impression!
+Your window display could be the very first impression customers will have of your brand – and you know the old saying about never getting a second chance to make a first impression!
 Bold colours and unexpected elements such as decorations, textures and layers can all help to grab attention and draw people into your store.
 Try to keep it simple – it’s probably best to try a different element each week or month instead of trying everything at once and looking cluttered.

 2. Get to know your customers

 Everybody talks about the importance of data in online transactions.
 With a physical space to interact with your customers, you have the advantage of actually getting to know them.
 Over time you might learn their names and faces and get to know what they like and don’t like.
-You can make sure your regulars know about your new stock or changes to your store since their last visit and let all of your customers know about your support services such as refunds, returns and warranties.
+You can make sure your regulars know about new stock or changes to your store since their last visit.
+And let all your customers know about your support services such as refunds, returns and warranties.

 3. Host events or demonstrations